 5. Taste Your Way Through Bourbonland and the Brewgrass Trail

-Located within driving distance of almost all of the distilleries in the state, and with a wide variety of incredible distilleries and bars in town, Lexington is Bourbonland.
+Located within driving distance of all of the distilleries in the state, and with a wide variety of incredible distilleries and bars in town, Lexington is Bourbonland.
 From legendary distilleries to inventive makers fueling the industry’s next chapter, you can’t experience our city without getting to know the history and creative culture driving our world-famous bourbon.

 Take an unforgettable tour at Castle & Key, where sunken gardens, a limestone castle, and botanical trails surround a beautifully restored 19th-century distillery.
 Or explore the historic grounds of James E. Pepper Distillery in the Distillery District.
-For a taste of bourbon’s exciting future, Bespoken Spirits blends cutting-edge techniques with traditional craftsmanship at their state-of-the-art facility.
+For a taste of bourbon’s exciting future, Bespoken Spirits blends cutting-edge techniques with traditional craftsmanship at its state-of-the-art facility.

 Grab a pint from Mirror Twin Brewing, where you can enjoy innovative brews in two distinct taprooms.
-Over in the revitalized Distillery District, choose from a diverse selection of locally-sourced ciders at Wise Bird Cider Co. and craft beers from Ethereal Brewing, located on the historic James E. Pepper property with quick access to multiple breweries, distilleries and restaurants.
+Over in the revitalized Distillery District, choose from a diverse selection of locally-sourced ciders at Wise Bird Cider Co. and craft beers from Ethereal Brewing, located on the historic James E. Pepper property with quick access to multiple breweries, distilleries, and restaurants.

 Looking to escape the city life for a bit?
 Soak in the afternoon at the West Sixth Farm, a farm-to-glass brewery experience with hiking trails and a taproom nestled in the countryside.
 Or get the best of both worlds at Town Branch—the only brewery-distillery combo on the Kentucky Bourbon Trail—where you can pour a glass of the iconic Kentucky Bourbon Barrel Ale® alongside award-winning spirits.